-Especially in exclusive licence agreements, it is important that some diligence obligations are set forth for the licensee.
+In particular in exclusive licence agreements, it is important that some diligence obligations are set forth for the licensee.
 Without such obligations, licensees could refrain from properly exploiting the technology.

-The diligence obligations can be introduced by establishing a general obligation on the licensee to use of "best" or "reasonable endeavours".
-However, given the ambiguity of such contractual promises, it is preferable to introduce in addition measurable obligations such as minimum royalties or milestones to be achieved at determined dates.
+The diligence obligations can be introduced by establishing a general obligation on licensee use of "best" or "reasonable endeavours".
+However, given the ambiguity of such contractual promises, it is preferable to introduce in addition measurable obligations such as minimum royalties or milestones to be achieved at determined dates5.